tjlol/HPOhat/README.md

 # HPOhat
-A gene prioritization based on data fusion and random forest
+A gene prioritization method based on data fusion and random forest